-Venlafaxine – brand name Effexor – is a serotonin-noradrenaline reuptake inhibitor (SNRI) that is used to treat depression and anxiety alongside their associated disorders.
-Compared to other antidepressant medications like selective serotonin reuptake inhibitors, venlafaxine is relatively safe.
-However, it still has some side effects that both the doctor and patient should look out for.
+Venlafaxine – brand name Effexor – is a serotonin-noradrenaline reuptake inhibitor (SNRI) used to treat depression and anxiety disorder alongside their associated disorders.
+Compared to other antidepressant medications like selective serotonin reuptake inhibitors, it is relatively safe.
+However, there are still some Venlafaxine side effects that both the doctor and patient should look out for.

-Venlafaxine side effects vary depending on the health of the patient and the length of time that they take the drug.
+Venlafaxine side effects vary depending on the patient’s health and the length of time they take the drug.
 When the patient is generally healthy, Effexor side effects are usually short-term.

 This means that the patient can quickly get used to them or even shake them off.
-Nevertheless, the doctor needs to point out the side effects so that the patient can be prepared to deal with them.
+Nevertheless, the doctor needs to point out the adverse reactions so that the patient has all the information and can be prepared to deal with them.

 - blurred vision